safetibase/safetibase/README.md

 -----------------------------------------------------
 Requirements:
 - Windows 10
-- Administrator rights on your computer
+- SharePoint Project Site (sites from other templates might not work)
 - Owner rights on your SharePoint site
 -----------------------------------------------------
 To install SafetIbase on a SharePoint, follow the steps below:
 - Download these files to your C drive
-- Open PowerShell as administrator
+- Open PowerShell (PopwerShell ISE is the easiest option)
 - Open 'Manual Instal.ps1'
 - In the User input section, change the Url to the url of your SharePoint site
 - Go to your SharePoint site > 'Site Contents' > 'Site Assets'